qobitech/mongoose-ts-converter/README.md

 - Supports complex data types, including nested objects and arrays
 - CLI support for easy integration in projects
 - Option to start a documentation server to view generated types
+- Middleware support for serving documentation in an existing Express app

 ## Installation